vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/validators.md

 permalink: /tag-mobile-sdks/0.9.8/android/validators/
 ---

-The SDK provides validators that can be used to ensure that information entered by the user is valid.
+The SDK provides validators that can be used to ensure that information entered by the user is valid.<br />

-All validators can be found in the<br /> package <code>com.powatag.android.sdk.validators</code>
+All validators can be found in the package <code>com.powatag.android.sdk.validators</code>

 There are three types of validators: